fommil/fpmortals/manuscript/wip.md

     .shouldBe(1)
 ~~~~~~~~

-Of course, by using partial functions, and not total functions, we are exposing
+By using partial functions, and not total functions, we are exposing ourselves
-ourselves to runtime errors.
-Many teams are happy to accept this risk in their
+to runtime errors.
+Many teams are happy to accept this risk in their unit tests
-unit tests since the test would fail if there is a programmer error.
+since the test would fail if there is a programmer error.

 Arguably we could also achieve the same thing with implementations of our
 algebras that implement every method with `???`, overriding what we need on a